-The North East Corridor Upgrade will enable improved services for north-east Victoria and the growing communities of Donnybrook and Wallan.
+The $235 million North East Line Upgrade will enable improved services for north-east Victoria.

 What will happen?

-- track upgrades from Melbourne to Albury/Wodonga to at least Victorian Class 2 standard
+- track upgrades from Melbourne to Albury/Wodonga to a Victorian Class 2 performance standard

 What are the benefits?

-The upgrade will enable VLocity trains to run to Albury/Wodonga for the first time, delivering a more reliable and comfortable service.
+The upgrade will enable VLocity trains to run to Albury/Wodonga for the first time, delivering a more reliable and comfortable service for passengers.

-This will bring the North East corridor into line with other parts of Victoria’s regional passenger network and enable faster running times for the twice-daily service between Sydney and Melbourne.
+This will bring the North East corridor into line with other parts of Victoria’s regional rail network.